 As cyber risks and responding coverages continue to evolve, companies are best served by working with a carrier at the forefront of cyber underwriting.
-XL Catlin’s cyber and technology liability policy addresses the varying ways in which malicious hackers can infiltrate systems or otherwise cause harm.
+AXA XL’s cyber and technology liability policy addresses the varying ways in which malicious hackers can infiltrate systems or otherwise cause harm.

 “We built this policy based on all the endorsement requests we received from brokers, which meant changing some definitions, removing certain exclusions or broadening some insuring agreements,” Doroff said.
 “The result is a policy with very broad terms and conditions that is a market leader in terms of what brokers and insureds are looking for.”

-Along with the policy, companies gain access to XL Catlin’s breach preparedness services and vendor response panel.
+Along with the policy, companies gain access to AXA XL’s breach preparedness services and vendor response panel.

 “Our services include everything from training articles and videos to tabletop exercises, testing of employees’ response to phishing emails, and an 800-number manned by our claims team,” Doroff said.
 “Our broad vendor panel also offers several options for law, public relations and forensic firms, to help insureds recover quickly from a cyber incident — whatever shape it takes.”